A Gathering of the Tribes (cultural organization)

 A Gathering of the Tribes is a multi cultural interdisciplinary arts organization founded by Dr. Steve Cannon (1935-2019) at his home at 285 East third street in New York City's East Village.

 History

-In 1990 Steve Cannon was visiting the Nuyorican Poet's Cafe with artist David Hammons when he was inspired to create "A Gathering of the Tribes" first as a literary magazine to document the vibrant culture that was happening in the Lower East Side.
+In 1990 Steve Cannon was visiting the Nuyorican Poet's Cafe with artist David Hammons when he was inspired to create "A Gathering of the Tribes" first as a literary magazine to document the vibrant culture that was happening on the Lower East Side.
 The first issue was published with less than 1000 copies in 1991 on a Xerox machine.

 Organization

 The Organization has published a literary magazine originally supporting marginalized artists from the Lower East Side since 1991.
 The collective grew to host a gallery in 1993 with the encouragement of its future curator, Dora Espinoza.
 Then included was a performance space where numerous exhibitions and concerts took place with notable artists and musicians such as the Sun Ra Arkestra, Chavisa Woods, Diane Burns, Katherine Arnoldi, Diane Burns, John Farris, Susan Scutti, Bob Holman, Ishmael Reed, Billy Bang, and David Hammons.

 The organization also ran a small publishing imprint called "Fly by Night Press", which has issued or reprinted books by among others; Carl Hancock Rux, Eve Packer, Brett Axel, Barbara Purcell.
 Lester Afflcik, Michael Carter, Amy Ouzoonian, John Farris, and John Rainard.